Stop-VEPSQLRestoreSession

 • The cmdlet stops restore sessions initiated in the PowerShell console only.

-• Restore sessions will not stop automatically if you close the PowerShell console.
-To stop the restore session, you must run the Stop-VEPSQLRestoreSession cmdlet.
+• Active restore sessions will not stop automatically if you close the PowerShell console.
+To stop a restore session, you must run the Stop-VEPSQLRestoreSession cmdlet.

 Parameters